FuelLabs/fuel-vm/fuel-vm/fuzz/README.md

 ```

 ### Execute a Test Case
-The fuzzing campain will output any crashes to `artifacts/grammar_aware_advanced`.
+The fuzzing campaign will output any crashes to `artifacts/grammar_aware_advanced`.
 To further investigate these crashes, the `execute` binary can be used.
 ```
 cargo run --bin execute artifacts/grammar_aware_advanced/<crash file>
 ```